 If we read between the lines in the headlines this year, or any year, we’ll be confronted with the “Everybody Implicated” message constantly.
 That’s a good thing, but let’s face it: these headlines will hurt.
 Fortunately, we can find an element of humor and hope in Baloo’s cartoon if our values and relationships teach us that the quality of mercy is not strained and healing our woundedness is something we can all work on together.

-“Everybody Implicated” could be click-bait for a scorched-earth, apocalyptic drama.
+“Everybody Implicated” could be click-bait for a scorched-earth, apocalyptic drama of mutual defamation.
 May it lead us instead into a full story that is not pathetic, but empathetic.
 Like any good headline in any good news medium, it can jar us on our way toward deeper truth.
 At the risk of hyperbolic misinterpretation, three cheers for a gift of succinct prophecy well-suited to St. Francis’ feast day.
 Baloo foreshadows a “journalism of peace” that puts humility on the front page where it belongs.